dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/about-the-lib/releases/dnb-ui-lib/v7-info.md

 ## Font fixes

 - The `DNB` Font got updates on the bold weight.
-The changes effects these characters: `i?!`.
+The changes affect these characters: `i?!`.

 ## Install